-Members of the African-American community were asked to stay off city buses on Monday, December 5, 1955—the day of Parks' trial—in protest of her arrest.
+Members of the African American community were asked to stay off city buses on Monday, December 5, 1955 — the day of Parks' trial — in protest of her arrest.
 People were encouraged to stay home from work or school, take a cab or walk to work.
-With most of the African-American community not riding the bus, organizers believed a longer boycott might be successful.
+With most of the African American community not riding the bus, organizers believed a longer boycott might be successful.
 The Montgomery Bus Boycott, as it came to be known, was a huge success, lasting for 381 days and ending with a Supreme Court ruling declaring segregation on public transit systems to be unconstitutional.

-E.D.
-Nixon, head of the local chapter of the NAACP, began forming plans to organize a boycott of Montgomery's city buses on December 1, the evening that Parks was arrested.
+Nixon began forming plans to organize a boycott of Montgomery's city buses on December 1, the evening that Parks was arrested.
 Ads were placed in local papers, and handbills were printed and distributed in black neighborhoods.

 When Parks arrived at the courthouse for trial that morning with her attorney, Fred Gray, she was greeted by a bustling crowd of around 500 local supporters, who rooted her on.
 Following a 30-minute hearing, Parks was found guilty of violating a local ordinance and was fined $10, as well as a $4 court fee.

 Inarguably the biggest event of the day, however, was what Parks' trial had triggered.
 The city's buses were, by and large, empty.
-Some people carpooled and others rode in African-American-operated cabs, but most of the estimated 40,000 African-American commuters living in the city at the time had opted to walk to work that day—some as far as 20 miles.
+Some people carpooled and others rode in African American-operated cabs, but most of the estimated 40,000 African American commuters living in the city at the time had opted to walk to work that day — some as far as 20 miles.

 Due to the size and scope of, and loyalty to, boycott participation, the effort continued for several months.
 The city of Montgomery had become a victorious eyesore, with dozens of public buses sitting idle, ultimately severely crippling finances for its transit company.
 With the boycott's progress, however, came strong resistance.

 Some segregationists retaliated with violence.
-Black churches were burned, and both Martin Luther King Jr.'s and E.D.
+Black churches were burned, and both King and E.D.
 Nixon's homes were destroyed by bombings.
 Still, further attempts were made to end the boycott.
 The insurance was canceled for the city taxi system that was used by African Americans.
 Black citizens were arrested for violating an antiquated law prohibiting boycotts.

-In response to the ensuing events, members of the African-American community took legal action.
+In response to the ensuing events, members of the African American community took legal action.
 Armed with the Brown v.
 Board of Education decision, which stated that separate but equal policies had no place in public education, a black legal team took the issue of segregation on public transit systems to the U.S. District Court for the Middle District of Alabama, Northern (Montgomery) Division.
 Parks' attorney, Fred Gray, filed the suit.

 In June 1956, the district court declared racial segregation laws (also known as "Jim Crow laws") unconstitutional.
 The city of Montgomery appealed the court's decision shortly thereafter, but on November 13, 1956, the U.S. Supreme Court upheld the lower court's ruling, declaring segregation on public transport to be unconstitutional.

 With the transit company and downtown businesses suffering financial loss and the legal system ruling against them, the city of Montgomery had no choice but to lift its enforcement of segregation on public buses, and the boycott officially ended on December 20, 1956.
-The combination of legal action, backed by the unrelenting determination of the African-American community, made the Montgomery Bus Boycott one of the largest and most successful mass movements against racial segregation in history.
+The combination of legal action, backed by the unrelenting determination of the African American community, made the Montgomery Bus Boycott one of the largest and most successful mass movements against racial segregation in history.

 Life After the Bus Boycott